McIndi/mast3/files/mast_home/contrib/templates/getting-started.md

 # First thing first

-While there are a few different ways in which MAST can be secured, the most obvious one and the most necessary one is to replace the default key-pair which comes with MAST.
-While you can go with a signed certificate, it is not necessary, but what is absolutely necessary is to replace the pair that comes with MAST.
-This is because this is the same key-pair which ships with all MAST products.
-We include it so that MAST can be up and running over TLS upon installation, but anyone remotely familiar with MAST will be able to easily decrypt your traffic if you do not change the default key pair.
+While there are a few different ways in which MAST can be secured, the most obvious one and the most necessary one is to use https for the mast-web ui.

+MAST comes with a script to generate a keypair for use with TLS.

+Use the script like below.
+Please note that, by default, this script will put the key and cert files under `$MAST_HOME/etc/crypto` where the default server.conf will be expecting it.

+`mast contrib\gen-cert.py --emailAddress admin@localhost.localdomain --commonName 127.0.0.1 --countryName US --localityName CITY --stateOrProvinceName STATE --organizationName ORG --organizationUnitName UNIT --serialNumber 1234`

 # Configuring your hosts